AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/add-a-module-with-ai.md

 >
 >Because this feature is still in the early stages of development, it is available only to internal Workfront users.

-You can use AI to enter a text prompt describing what you need a module to do.
-Fusion will then generate an HTTP module that will connect to the correct endpoint of the desired API.
+You can use AI to enter a text prompt describing what you need a section of your scenario to do.
+Fusion will then generate modules that will perform those actions, which you can use in your scenario.

-As with anything generated from AI, we recommend that you double check and test the generated module to ensure that it is performing as intended.
+As with anything generated from AI, we recommend that you double check and test the generated modules to ensure that they are  performing as intended.

 ## Currently supported AI module applications